louisvillemetro-innovation/Dockless-Open-Data/README.md

 We welcome feedback on this method of publishing.
 We want to preserve rider privacy while being transparent with our methods and the data we collect.

-- Cities need to be transparent with the kinds of data we and private companies collect on residents, and publishing a subset of this data helps with this effort.
+- Cities need to be transparent with the kinds of data we and private companies collect on residents.
+Publishing a subset of this data helps with this effort.
 - Data sharing is required by open records laws, local policy, state law, and federal law, with exceptions for personally identifiable information, trade secrets of companies, and sensitive data.
 - Cities need to balance transparency requirements and open records laws with privacy best practices.
 - The trip data in its raw form is considered PII since it anonymously tracks use of transportation devices in space and time, which is why we process the data before releasing.
 Similar processing is done with crime reports and other open data.

 ## Example Geographic Data Outcomes

-Starting with the raw location data (red) we will use binning and k-anonymity to fuzz the locations, while still providing useful, granular data (green) to comply with local, state, and federal open records laws.
+Starting with the raw location data (red), we will use binning and k-anonymity to fuzz the locations, while still providing useful, granular data (green) to comply with local, state, and federal open records laws.

 ![Raw to Final](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/k-bin-raw-city.jpg)

 This image shows 100,000 dockless vehicle trip starting points (in red) from one provider selected randomly from raw Louisville data, and zoomed into downtown for detail.
 After we bin the location to about 100 meters, we then use a k-anonymity generalization method to arrive at the final open data (point grid in green).

-### 1) Staring Data - Raw GPS Points
+### 1) Starting Data - Raw GPS Points

 The raw start/end data comes to us through MDS as GPS points.
 Note some have inherent GPS error already, as can be seen by points in the Ohio River to the north.
 We use this data internally for policy compliance, planning, complaint resolution, parking compliance, and equitable distribution checks.